-- Workshops – Journeys to Peace hosts periodic meetings with different stations focused on art therapy techniques, writing exercises and small group discussions all designed to promote healthy grieving
+- Coming in 2022: Workshops – Journeys to Peace hosts periodic meetings with different stations focused on art therapy techniques, writing exercises and small group discussions all designed to promote healthy grieving

-- Art therapy kits – Dr Smith has created special kits that are mailed out, containing the supplies and instructions for guided art therapy experiences for different age groups
+- Coming in 2022: Art therapy kits – Dr Smith has created special kits that are mailed out, containing the supplies and instructions for guided art therapy experiences for different age groups

 - Resources – from group session counseling options to call-in hotlines to chat rooms online, there are a number of different paths to pursue for help.
 Dr Smith also has books to recommend for those who wish to journey more privately.